-BAD_POOL_CALLER is a Blue Screen of Death error, and just like many other BSoD errors, this one will crash Windows 10 and restart your PC in order to prevent damage to your system.
+BAD POOL CALLER is a Blue Screen of Death error, and just like many other BSoD errors, this one will crash Windows 10 and restart your PC in order to prevent damage to your system.

-BAD_POOL_CALLER can cause many problems on your Windows 10 PC, and in this article we also covered the following issues:
+BAD POOL CALLER can cause many problems on your Windows 10 PC, and in this article, we also covered the following issues:

 - Bad pool caller crash – Many users reported that this error comes with a blue screen followed by a crash.
 This can be a big problem, but you should be able to fix it by using one of our solutions.